The U.S. Supreme Court rules in favor of officers accused of excessive force

 Police advocates say that qualified immunity is necessary so that police officers can do their often-dangerous jobs without fear of frivolous lawsuits.

-But those in favor of criminal justice reform say the doctrine has essentially created a catch-22, where officers are shielded from liability even in cases where it appears they violated civil rights — yet because no identical previous case already exists, the officers are protected.
+But those in favor of criminal justice reform say the doctrine has essentially created a Catch-22.
+Officers are shielded from liability even when it appears they violated civil rights because there is no "previously established law" to challenge them because similar cases have not been pursued because officers are shielded from such cases.

 In practice, the doctrine has shielded officers from liability in hundreds of civil cases, even when accused of destroying property, killing innocent people they mistook for suspects or stealing thousands of dollars.